faraznaqvi99/CP-assessment/README.md

 CP-assessment

-run "npm install" to install dependencies run "npm start" to start the server
+1) run "npm install" to install dependencies.
+2) run "npm start" to start the server